Sudhir0603/NestFinder/README.md

+### 🏠 NestFind Overview
-# 🏠 NestFinder - ASP.NET MVC PG/Hostel Finder Web Application
+🔷 NestFinder - ASP.NET MVC PG/Hostel Finder Web Application
- A web-based PG/Hostel listing platform built with ASP.NET MVC and Entity Framework.
-Users can post, search, and filter properties.
-Admins verify listings, manage users, and reply to queries.
-Features include login, favorites, chat, ratings, and email integration.
+NestFinder is a web-based platform developed using ASP.NET MVC and Entity Framework, designed to help users find and post Paying Guest (PG) or Hostel accommodations with ease.
+It acts as a bridge between people looking for a place to stay and those who have accommodations to offer.

+The platform supports two user roles:

+General Users who can register, browse, post, and interact.

+Admins who verify properties, manage users, and handle reported content.

 ---